Remeao Hutton: Stevenage loan

 After a pre-season match with Birmingham's under-23s during which he played both at right back and as a centre back, Hutton joined League Two club Stevenage on 26 August on loan for the season.
 The deal included an option to recall the player in the January transfer window.
 He was on the bench for Stevenage's opening fixture, an EFL Cup tie at home to Portsmouth on 29 August, and came on in the second half, replacing the injured Elliott List after 79 minutes with the score 3–3.
 There were no more goals, and Stevenage lost the tie on penalties.
 After 12 minutes of his Football League debut, away to Barrow on the first day of the League Two season, Hutton fouled Bradley Barry to concede a penalty from which Barrow took the lead; Hutton played the whole match, which ended 1–1.

 Barrow

 Birmingham released Hutton at the end of the 2020–21 season, and he joined League Two club Barrow on a two-year contract to begin when his Birmingham contract expired.
 Having made his Stevenage league debut against Barrow, he reversed the process on the opening day of the new season, playing the whole of a 1–0 defeat away to his former club.

 Swindon Town

 Hutton signed a two-year contract with another League Two club, Swindon Town, on 15 July 2022; the fee was undisclosed.

+Hutton scored his first Football League goal on 21 October 2023 away to Salford City.
+The goal, for which he "side-footed the ball first time low, hard, and beyond goalkeeper Alex Cairns" from the edge of the penalty area, made the score 1–1; the match ended as a 2–2 draw after Swindon conceded a late equaliser.

+Gillingham

+On 17 January 2024, Hutton signed for fellow League Two club Gillingham for an undisclosed fee.